LaunchCodeEducation/data-analysis-curriculum/content/projects/project-part-1/_index.md

 weight = 1
 +++

-## Learning Objectives
+## Scenario

-By completing this project, students will be able to:

-1. **Advanced Excel Functions**: Master complex Excel functions including CONCAT, UNIQUE, COUNTA, COUNT, COUNTIFS, SUMIFS, SUMIF, and AVERAGEIF to perform sophisticated data analysis and reporting tasks.

-2. **Dynamic Formula Construction**: Build formulas with absolute cell references, logical operators, and nested functions to create flexible reporting templates that can be reused with updated data.

-3. **Data Transformation and Categorization**: Create new data variables by combining existing columns and use Excel's sorting and filtering capabilities to organize and present data according to business requirements.

-4. **Professional Report Design and Formatting**: Apply consistent formatting, borders, shading, and layout principles to create professional-quality business reports that meet stakeholder specifications.

-5. **Report Template Development and Documentation**: Develop reusable Excel templates, create static report versions, manage file versions with appropriate naming conventions, and generate PDF outputs for cross-departmental sharing.

-The initial review of the Order Summary Report is completed and, as your director promised, additional metrics need to be included in the report.
-The requirements are clear, so you outline a plan for how to proceed.
+The initial review of your Order Summary Report from the Spreadsheet Mastery Exercises is completed and, as your director promised, additional metrics need to be included in the report.
+The feedback was positive, with stakeholders particularly appreciating the comprehensive analysis and professional presentation from your original exercise work.

+However, they identified several gaps in the analysis that need to be addressed for the report to fully meet their decision-making needs.
+Your director has compiled the feedback into clear additional requirements and asked you to enhance the existing report while maintaining the established template structure for future use.

-## Additional Requirements:
+## Requirements

+Building on your existing Order Summary Report from the Spreadsheet Mastery Exercises, add the following enhancements:
 1. Total Sales $ and Total Units for a new category that combines Fulfillment Entity and Shipping Status (Example: Amazon-Shipped)
 1. The Total Order Count, Total Sales $, and Total Units for all cancelled orders greater than or equal to the AOV and all cancelled orders less than the AOV
 1. The AOV for the Top Destination Zip Code